PioneerCode/pioneer-tree/README.md

 ## Features

 - Intuitive markup defined by you.
-- Does not take a dependencies on third party libraries.
-- UMD module loading with support for SystemJS.
 - Collapsible nodes
 - Selected node tracking
 - Opt-in public state tracking